Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

-Carpathia was thrust into history as the ship that rescued the survivors the RMS Titanic the day after that legendary ship sank on the morning of April 15, 1912.
+Carpathia was thrust into history as the ship that rescued the survivors of the RMS Titanic the day after the legendary ship sank on the morning of April 15, 1912.
 The tiny vessel entered New York as the world waited anxiously for news.
 After that day, she all but disappeared from the spotlight, cast aside as the tragedy unfolded into an International Maritime Disaster.
 She never again reclaimed the spotlight and to this day remains a forgotten supporting cast member in the epic tragedy.

 Royal Mail Steamer Carpathia was launched in 1902 by the Sawn Hunter & Wigham Richardson Company.
-A tiny vessel by 1912, 541 feet long and 64 feet wide with a service speed of 15 knots.
+A tiny vessel by 1912 standards, just 541 feet long and 64 feet wide with a service speed of 15 knots.
 Her early days saw transatlantic service, transporting immigrants from Hungry and other countries to the United States and Canada.
 In 1905, Carpathia was refitted as a cruise ship and included 1st and 2nd Class passengers accommodations.
 Between 1909 and 1911 she saw service in Mediterranean Trade.

 In January 1912, Carpathia was placed under the command of Captain Arthur H. Rostron, who regularly made transatlantic crossings, bringing immigrants to America and the wealthy to the Mediterranean for pleasure cruises.
 On April 11, 1912, the ship embarked on a cruise voyage with approximately 700 people on board.

 The Titanic Disaster

-Captain Rostron was awaken in his cabin by his wireless operator and told him about the Titanic's S.O.S. and C.Q.D. calls.
+Captain Rostron was awakened in his cabin by his wireless operator and told about the Titanic's S.O.S. and C.Q.D. calls.
 Rostron immediately ordered the ship to assist the sinking liner, over sixty miles away.

 As the ship charged full steam through the ice field.
 Rostron issued a series of orders to prep the ship for rescue operations.